mbilab/Web-tutorial/unit/preprocessor/README.md

   * Use indent to represent scope level.
   * Use css selector to create html tag.
 For example, `#container` in pug equals `<div id="container"></div>` in html.

-* Complie a pug file.
+* Compile a pug file.

   ```
   $ ./node_modules/.bin/pug ./app/index.pug -o ./dist/